MeretVogel/Big-Scale_Analytics_Project/README.md

 ## 🔍 Project description
 For the class "Big-Scale Analytics", which is part of our Master's programm in Information Systems, we were giving the following challenge: we are creating a model for English speakers that predicts the difficulty of a French written text.
 (A1-C2)

+## 📊 Data Sources

+We find the French sentencces in the following data sources:
+* lingua.com/fr/francais/lecture/
+* simple-french.com/

+## 🦮 Guidance

+Our repository is organised in x folders.

+## 📅 Agenda

+Under this section, you will find some information about how we proceeded during the project.

+1. Milestone (week 1-3)
+* Github preparation
+* Creation of a data pool of annotated french sentences
+* First discovery
+2. Milestone
+3. Milestone

+## 🕵️ Solution

+The solution that gave us the best accuracy was a solution using ...

+## 📽️ Video

 ## 🖋 Useful ressources

 [1]